-In conclusion, we are well aware that the nature of this study does not allow any generalization of the here said results, being it based on a non-experimental method with a small number of participants.
-Yet, the overall experience led from the author, which is also the teacher of the course here described, provided her with some useful suggestions to re-design the activity:

-- Supporting a better balancing between classroom and online activities, by also planning a longer time to perform online group work (Sansone & Ritella, 2020), thus enabling artefacts to be revised and improved in response to peer feedback (Cesareni et al., 2018; Li & Grion, 2019; Sansone & Cesareni, 2019; Serbati, Grion, & Fanti, 2019); - Engaging the students in a "learning by modelling" (Palincsar & Brown, 1984) experience, envisaging that the members of each group take turns in the various roles for each module of the course; in this way, each student will experience the effects of and the contents and process skills associated with each role (Cesareni & Cacciamani, 2015; Sansone et al., 2011; Strijbos et al., 2004); - In view of the difficulties here registered in somesocial dynamics especially for subgroup B -, further digital tools will be used in order to provide students with more chances to synchronously and friendly interact, thus facilitating their collaboration and group management (Cacciamani et al., 2012; Cesareni et al., 2018; Ligorio & Sansone, 2016; Mazza & Ligorio, 2017).
+In conclusion, despite the limitations of the study that do not allow any generalization of the results - first of all considering the small number of participants and the not-experimental method here adopted -, we were however able to grasp some insights about the processes emerging when a role is chosen or assigned.
+Nevertheless, future developments are needed in the design of the learning activity, such as: engaging the students in a "learning by modelling" (Palincsar & Brown, 1984) experience, envisaging that the members of each group will take turns in the various roles for each module of the course; in this way, each student would experience the effects of and the contents and process skills associated with each role (Cesareni & Cacciamani, 2015; Sansone et al., 2011; Strijbos et al., 2004).
+Moreover, further digital tools and environments could improve the students' experience, providing them with more chance to synchronously and friendly interact, finally facilitating their collaboration and group management.
+Lastly, a better balancing between classroom and online activities will be improved, altogether with longer time devoted to online group work, thus enabling artefacts to be revised and improved in response to peer feedback (Cesareni et al., 2018).